aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![multi-account deployment](design/ml-ops-model-deploy.drawio.svg)

 This MLOps project consists of the following parts:
-1. The MLOps projec template deployable through SageMaker project in Studio
+1. The MLOps project template deployable through SageMaker project in Studio
 2. AWS CodeCommit repository with seed code
 3. Model deployment multi-stage CodePipeline pipeline
 4. Staging AWS account
 5. Production AWS account
+6. SageMaker endpoints with the given model [hosted in your private VPC](https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html)

 ### Multi-account model deployment pre-requisites
 Multi-account model deployment uses the AWS Organizations setup to deploy model to the staging and production organizational units (OUs).
 For a proper functioning of the **multi-account** deployment solution, the following pre-requisites must be fulfilled, otherwise the deployment process will fail.